 Having a pool at home is convenient, private and great for relaxation on a summer day.
 However, installing a pool comes with challenges and needs to be approached properly.
 One of the most essential elements of any plan is pool safety; the pool needs to be installed in a way that is free of all dangers, especially for the children and seniors in the family.

-If you do plan to add a pool to your yard, please contact your insurance agent first.
+If you do plan to add a pool to your yard, get in touch with your insurance agent first.
 Your coverage may need to be updated, as the insurance risk may change.

 Above-Ground Versus In-Ground